Biorrith/Software-Teknologi/README.md

 	$ npm -v

-Navigate to the *Alphamail* folder in the console.
+Download the files, and in a console navigate to the *Alphamail* directory.

 Now we need to install the libraries we used for developing the server.
 Install the following commands: